mike-lischke/antlr4wasm/benchmarks/mysql/readme.md

 ## Notes on the TypeScript Runtime

 The existing TypeScript runtime is actually the current JavaScript runtime with a few type definitions added, and does not work out of the box.
 There were some changes needed, both in the type definitions and in the benchmark script, to make it work.
-Because node modules are usually not part of a git repository, those changes have to be documented here.
+Because node modules are usually not part of a git repository, those changes have been saved as a [patch file](../antlr4%20TS%20runtime%20changes.patch).